 "Our premium wool is the finest grade of Welsh Mule, the name given to the local Welsh breed when crossed with the Blue Face Leicester.
 It’s the Blue Face that imparts the lustre and fineness, resulting in a worsted spun yarn with a a sheen and a halo suitable for attire of all kinds.
 It felts well too, and makes a beautiful woven fabric (we know because we trialled it, but we need to do a little more work before we can offer this) We currently also have yarns from wool sourced for us by The Natural Fibre Co., from farms in Wales.
 These yarns, in their natural fleece shades, are woollen spun and sturdy; ideal for cushions, bags or an outer jacket for country walks, and it makes a great tweed.
 The wool comes from Llanwenog and Black Welsh Mountain sheep; the Llanwenog is from a farm in Llanwenog Parish – about 10 miles from Cambrian Wool HQ."

-Garden twine from Swaledale wool.
+They sell Garden twine from Swaledale wool.
 Balls of mixed rare breed yarn from Hebrideans, Shetlands and Loughtans.

 "Flexigraze Community Interest Company (CIC) is a non-profit making organisation which helps land managers to achieve specialist conservation grazing on agricultural land and conservation sites.
 We promote conservation grazing and local produce throughout the North East of England.
 As part of our work we have a flock of sheep, mainly hill breeds or specialist rare breeds.
 Most of our sheep are bought locally and help us undertake conservation grazing for about 18 months."